amanzag/rest-rocket/README.md

 # RESTful API

-In addition to the web frontend, the application provides a rest API:
+In addition to the web frontend, the application provides a rest APIi (all POST):
 - /api/rocket/LEFT
 - /api/rocket/RIGHT
 - /api/rocket/UP